davidcole1340/ext-php-rs/guide/src/macros/classes.md

   the `#[php_module]` function.

 You may also use the `#[prop]` attribute on a struct field to use the field as a PHP property.
-By default, the field will be accessible from PHP publically with the same name as the field.
+By default, the field will be accessible from PHP publicly with the same name as the field.
 Property types must implement `IntoZval` and `FromZval`.